notcandy001/rode/README.md

 As stated, anything you want to override from Ambxst's settings should be written under the "OVERRIDES" section.

-3. Start Ambxst by running `ambxst` in your terminal.
-If you want to keep it running without having the terminal window open, you can run `ambxst & disown`.
+3. Start Ambxst by running `rode` in your terminal.
+If you want to keep it running without having the terminal window open, you can run `rode & disown`.
 This will be only necessary for your first test run, as Ambxst will start automatically on login after step 2.

 Ambxst is currently supported on **Arch**, **Fedora**, and **NixOS**.
 This means both based and derivative distributions.